Bruns History, Family Crest & Coats of Arms

 Noel Lebrun, born in 1669, son of Jean and Catherine of Boulogne, travelled from France to Canada in the 17th century.
 He married Anne Brochu, daughter of Jean and Nicole, at Saint-Jean-de-l'île-d'Orléans on 4th February 1697.

-Important Dates for the Bruns family
+Early History of the Bruns family

 This web page shows only a small excerpt of our Bruns research.
 Another 187 words (13 lines of text) covering the years 1600, 1661, 1683, 1662, 1700, 1619 and 1690 are included under the topic Early Bruns History in all our PDF Extended History products and printed products wherever possible.